 - Mucoid (stringy/roapy) clear, mucus discharge can be caused by allergy or dry eyes.

 - Mucopurulent is usually due to bacterial infections.
 Discharge is thick and mucousy; it is usually yellow/green in colour.

-Most causes of flu are viral, which require supportive care while the cat’s immune system mounts a response.
+Treatment: Most cases of flu are viral, which require supportive care while the cat’s immune system mounts a response.
 This can include antiviral eye drops, fluid and nutritional support, as well as keeping the nose and eyes clear of discharge.
-In some cases, antibiotics may be prescribed to prevent or treat a secondary bacterial infection which can develop.
+In some cases, antibiotics may be prescribed to prevent or treat a secondary bacterial infection that can develop.